WebAssembly/design/AstSemantics.md

   * int32.ctz - count trailing zeroes (defined for all values, including 0)
   * int32.popcnt - count number of ones

-Division or remainder by zero traps.
-Signed division overflow (`INT32_MIN / -1`) traps.
+Explicitly signed and unsigned operations trap whenever the result cannot be represented in the result type.
+This includes division and remainder by zero, and signed division overflow (`INT32_MIN / -1`).
 Signed remainder with a non-zero denominator always returns the correct value, even when the corresponding division would trap.
+Signed-less operations never trap.

 Shifts interpret their shift count operand as an unsigned value.
 When the shift count is at least the bitwidth of the shift, shl and shr return 0,